eclipse-iofog/iofog.org/content/docs/2.0.0/microservices/microservice-registry-catalog.md

 17		my-multiplatform-microservice	Alpine Linux											remote		amd64/alpine:latest			arm32v6/alpine:latest
 ```

-We used grep to filter the ouput, but the columns are the same as above.
+You used grep to filter the ouput, but the columns are the same as above.
 You can now use the `spec.images.catalogId` field on `Microservice` kind set to 17 in order to deploy you microservice.

 <aside class="notifications contribute">
   <h3><img src="/images/icos/ico-github.svg" alt="">See anything wrong with the document?
 Help us improve it!</h3>